How to consolidate super

 Avoid fees and boost your retirement savings by consolidating your super into a single fund.

-If you've had several different jobs, it's possible you have more than one super account open in your name.
-This means you're paying multiple sets of fees that will be eating into your super balance.
+• If you've had several different jobs, it's possible you have more than one super account open in your name.

 How to consolidate your super

-It involves transferring the balance from multiple super accounts into a single fund.
-This process not only helps in keeping track of your retirement savings but can also have a significant impact on the growth of your super balance over time.
+Consolidating your super involves transferring the balance from multiple super accounts into a single fund.
+This process not only helps you keep track of your retirement savings but can also have a significant impact on the growth of your super balance over time.

-The Australian Taxation Office (ATO) provides a straightforward online service through the myGov platform, allowing you to seamlessly transfer your super balances without hassle.
+The Australian Taxation Office (ATO) provides a straightforward online service through the myGov platform, allowing you to easily transfer your super balances.

-• select 'Transfer super' (this option will only appear if you have more than one super account)
+4. Select 'Transfer super' (this option will only appear if you have more than one super account) and select the account you wish to transfer your super into

 Why should I consolidate my super?